v18nguye/GLAD/README.md

 ## Inference

-We provide code that caculates the mean and std of different metrics on generic graphs (15 samplings) and molecule graphs (3 samplings).
+We provide code that caculates the mean and std of different metrics on generic graphs (15 sampling runs) and molecule graphs (3 sampling runs).

 ```sh
 sh run -d ${dataset} -t sample -e exp -n ${dataset}_bridge